Language with Vision: a Study on Grounded Word and Sentence Embeddings: Bridging the Gap Between Language and Vision

 \textbf{LSTM:} This refers to the model proposed in Section~\ref{sec:proposed_method}. \\

-\textbf{Transformer-Encoder (TE):} Attention-based sequence encoders introduced in \cite{vaswani2017attention} are currently used in the state-of-the-art contextualized language models \citep{lan2019albert, devlin2018bert}.
-In short, these encoders, obtain contextualized embeddings based on learnable associations of words.
-For instance the word \textit{`clip'} plays different roles in \textit{`I clip my nails'} and \textit{`I saw a video clip'}.
-The contextualized representation of \textit{`clip'} is therefore computed based on its associations with its context words.
-For our experiments, we pass the textual embeddings through the mapping $M$ as before.
-Then we train a different number of encoders on top of $M$, the output of the encoders is then projected to the image vector through a linear layer.
+\textbf{Transformer-Encoder (TE):} Attention-based sequence encoders introduced in \cite{vaswani2017attention} are currently used in state-of-the-art contextualized language models \citep{lan2019albert, devlin2018bert} {and are applied to complex downstream NLP tasks.
+We are interested in whether the utilization of cutting-edge NLP techniques can enhance the capacity to capture human-rated word similarity and relatedness.
+These encoders generate contextualized embeddings based on the learnable associations between words, allowing for the disambiguation of polysemous words in different contexts.} For instance, the word \textit{`clip'} has different senses in \textit{`I clip my nails'} and \textit{`I saw a video clip'}.
+To distinguish between these senses, contextualized representations of \textit{`clip'} are therefore computed that are informed by its associations with the words in a given context.
+For our experiments, we pass the textual embeddings of each caption through the mapping $M$ as before.
+Then we train a different number of encoders on top of $M$. {That is, the embeddings are passed through multiple transformer encoders simultaneously.
+The output of the encoders is the contextualized representation of the given caption} which is then projected to the image vector through a linear layer.
 We constructed the transformer encoders with $1024$ hidden size, $16$ attention heads and used NAdam with the learning of $0.0001$ for training.
-Please refer to \cite{vaswani2017attention} for more details on transformers.\\
+For a comprehensive understanding of transformer architecture, we highly recommend referring to the seminal work by \citet{vaswani2017attention}.